technoplato/automatic-job-applyer/tasks.md

 Technical Subtasks

-Detect the “Apply” Button (≈1 Story Point):
+Detect the "Apply" Button (≈1 Story Point):

-In content.ts, add logic to locate the submit or “Apply” button based on common selectors or attributes.
+In content.ts, add logic to locate the submit or "Apply" button based on common selectors or attributes.

 Technical Tip: Use query selectors that are resilient to different page structures.